An immersed boundary method for solving compressible flow with arbitrarily irregular and moving geometry: Numerical experiments

-To test the robustness of the proposed method, strongly irregular, concave, and changing geometries formed by initially zero-gap configured particles are used.
-The zero-gap particles may represent one of the most challenging geometries in fluid-solid interactions.
-As preliminary cases for studying particle jetting instabilities from multiphase explosive detonation \cite{ripley2014jetting, zhang2014large}, no study case concerning zero-gap particles, which is the common setting when particles are packed in practice, has been found so far.
+To demonstrate the robustness of the presented method for solving problems with strongly irregular and moving geometries under challenging flow conditions, a dense particle system dispersed by a high-pressure gas driver is studied.

-As shown in Fig.~\ref{fig:18_cyn_domain}, eighteen identical particles are zero-gap configured in a $1 \times 1$ computational domain.
-The centers of particles are evenly distributed on a circle whose radius is equal to $0.2$.
-A flow state $(\rho, u, v, p)^T=(3.67372, 0, 0, 9.04545)^T$ is initially positioned at a circular region centered in the domain, and the radius of the circular region is $0.1$.
-The flow state at the rest of the region is set to $(\rho, u, v, p)^T=(1, 0, 0, 1)^T$.
-A grid with $2001 \times 2001$ nodes is used for the numerical solution.
-Newton's second law of motion is employed for evolving spatial distribution of particles, during which no collision and gravity effects are currently integrated.
+As shown in Fig.~\ref{fig:2d_n126_ang00_demo}, in a $1 \Unit{m} \times 1 \Unit{m}$ computational domain, $126$ particles are packed to form a three-layer particulate payload.
+The number of particles in each layer is $36$, $42$, and $48$, respectively.
+The centers of particles are evenly distributed on each circular layer.
+The radius of the first layer is $0.15 \Unit{m}$, and the radius of the other two layers as well as the radius of particles in each layer are determined by ensuring zero gap among neighboring particles.
+A flow state $(\rho_c, u_c, v_c, p_c)=(1.204 \Unit{kg/m^3}, 0, 0, 1.01325\times10^8 \Unit{Pa})$ is initially positioned at a circular region centered in the domain, whose radius is $0.1 \Unit{m}$.
+The flow state at the rest of the region is set to $(\rho_0, u_0, v_0, p_0)=(1.204 \Unit{kg/m^3}, 0, 0, 1.01325\times10^5 \Unit{Pa})$.
+In order to reduce the discrepancy of the timescales between shock propagation and particle acceleration, relatively light particles with a density of $27 \Unit{kg/m^3}$ are used.
+A $2500 \times 2500$ grid is used for the computational domain, which ensures a grid resolution of $0.03D$ ($32$ nodes per particle diameter) for the smallest particles.

-Numerical solutions of the explosive dispersal process are illustrated in Fig.~\ref{fig:18_cyn_dispersal}.
-Complex shock-shock interaction, shock reflection and diffraction behaviors are clearly resolved in the numerical results.
-In addition, compression waves are formed in front of the moving particles, and high velocity fluid jets are generated at regions between moving particles.
-These physical and successful solutions of explosive dispersal of zero-gap particles prove the high robustness of the proposed immersed boundary method for strongly irregular, concave, and changing geometries.